timche/docker-csgo/README.md

 Default: `/var/csgo`

-Absolute path to a directory in the container containing custom config files.
+Absolute path to a directory in the container containing custom config files and maps.
 Changing this is not recommended in order to follow the documentation.

 ##### `CSGO_DEBUG`